freddiecoleman/data-replication/README.md

-# data-replication
-Data replication in TypeScript
+# Data replication in TypeScript